 School of Business Graduate Scholarships

-Merit scholarships are available for MS in Accounting students only.
+Merit scholarships are available for students in any School of Business graduate degree program.
 They are awarded after thorough review of the information provided in the candidate's admission application.
-All candidates who submit a completed admission application to the School of Business MS in Accounting program will be given full consideration for a graduate merit scholarship; no separate scholarship application is required.
-In most cases, recipients of merit scholarships will be notified along with their admission letter.
+All candidates who submit a completed admission application to a School of Business graduate program will be given full consideration for a graduate merit scholarship; no separate scholarship application is required.

 Graduate Endowed Scholarships